MicrosoftDocs/Devices-docs/surface/surface-portal-admin-roles.md

 | **Billing Admin**                        | - View service requests<br>- Create/manage device replacement requests<br>- Add/edit/delete ship-to addresses                                                     | Manages billing and shipping address aspects of device replacements and service requests. |
 | **Global Reader**                        | - View all administrative settings and configurations across Microsoft Entra<br>- Read-only access to Microsoft 365 tenant and associated services             | Perfect for audit, compliance, and oversight roles requiring view-only access to configurations and settings. |

 > [!IMPORTANT]
 > Microsoft recommends that you use roles with the fewest permissions.
 This helps improve security for your organization.
 Global Admin is a highly privileged role that should be limited to emergency scenarios when you can't use an existing role.

-### Assign admin roles for Surface portals

-1. Go to the [Microsoft 365 Admin Center](https://admin.microsoft.com) and sign in using your administrator credentials.
-2. Select **Roles** > **Role assignments** to view all the available roles.
-3. Use the search bar or scroll to find the appropriate role; for example, **Microsoft Hardware Warranty Administrator**.
-4. Select the role to open its details.
-In the **Assigned** tab, select **Add users**.
-Search for users by name or email address.
-5. After selecting the users, review the list to ensure accuracy.
-To confirm the assignment, select **Save**.
-6. Document the changes for internal tracking and compliance purposes.
-Inform the assigned users about their new roles and any actions they might need to take or changes they should be aware of.

-Implementing these roles ensures your team is equipped with the necessary permissions to manage Surface devices efficiently and securely.To learn more, see:
+Implementing one or more of these roles ensures your team is equipped with the necessary permissions to manage Surface devices efficiently and securely.To learn more, see:

 - [Add an admin](/microsoft-365/admin/add-users/assign-admin-roles#steps-add-an-admin).
 - [Surface portals overview](surface-portals.md)